 Climbing Mount Fuji is more than just a mountaineering experience.
 It is also a journey into Japanese culture and a lesson in respect.
 Respect for the climate and terrain, for oneself as one slowly adjusts to the altitude, for the mountain as a spiritual symbol, and for the many other people on the way to the summit.
-This is especially true when climbing at night to experience “Goraiko”.
-This Japanese word describes the overwhelming sensation that comes from watching the sunrise at the peak- Japan is after all the land of the rising sun!
+This is especially true when climbing at night to experience "Goraiko".
+This Japanese word describes the overwhelming sensation that comes from watching the sunrise at its peak- Japan is after all the land of the rising sun!

 So what do you need to know in order to climb Mount Fuji?
 Below we share all the essential information for you to start planning your trip!

 The downside of tackling Mount Fuji in the summer is that it can get a bit crowded.
 This is especially true during the Obon week festivities.
 These take place during the week of the 15th of August.
 Your best bet will be to avoid going during those dates and to try a weekday rather than a weekend trek.
-Also, although summer in Japan is from June to September, the mountain officially opens to the public from 1 July to mid September.
-This does not mean that you can’t go with a guide outside of official hiking season, but it will require a whole different set of organisational strategies.
+Also, although summer in Japan is from June to September, the mountain officially opens to the public from 1 July to mid-September.
+This does not mean that you can't go with a guide outside of official hiking season, but it will require a whole different set of organizational strategies.

-If you want to explore Mount Fuji off season and you have winter mountaineering experience you could also go for a springtime trek or ski tour (find some great options here!).
+If you want to explore Mount Fuji off-season and you have winter mountaineering experience you could also go for a springtime trek or ski tour (find some great options here!).
 Temperatures at the summit reach -20 C in spring so you will need to be well prepared.
 Sleeping arrangements will have to be taken into consideration.
 The plus side of a springtime tour is that Japan is in full cherry blossom season!
 For example, why not try this 2-day springtime Fuji climb?

-In terms of where, Mount Fuji is just 100km away from Tokyo.
+Mount Fuji is just 100km away from Tokyo.
 Most outings start off from Kawaguchiko station, and you can get there from Tokyo in roughly two hours by either train or bus.
 If you travel by train from Tokyo make sure you get a window seat on the west side to catch some truly stunning views!
-In Kawaguchiko there are plenty of hotels if you’re planning to stay a couple of days.
+In Kawaguchiko there are plenty of hotels if you're planning to stay a couple of days.

 The four climbing paths to the summit of Mount Fuji are divided into 10 stations (with 10 at the summit).
 There are paved roads that lead to each of the four station 5's, where the actual trekking usually begins.
 These are busy spots where you can buy souvenirs and grab a bite.
 If you want to be a purist however, you can begin your trekking from the very beginning at station 1.